-The Ottomans were always happy to add a new royal title, in part because they had a hard time making the ideological case for their own reign.
-They clearly weren’t caliphs, and even later when they assumed that title it’s not at all clear that anybody really bought it.
-They couldn’t trace their descent from Genghis Khan or Timur, the two great conquerors of the age.
+The Ottomans were always happy to add a new royal title to their list of epithets, in part because they had a bit of a hard time making the ideological case for their own reign.
+They clearly weren’t caliphs, and even later when they assumed that title it’s not at all clear that anybody really cared very much–though, to be fair, when they assumed control over Mecca and Medina in 1517 that was a pretty big boost to their legitimacy.
+Still, they couldn’t trace their descent from Genghis Khan or Timur, the two great conquerors of the age.
 They didn’t have a spiritual claim to power like the Safavids would later assume.
 And until they captured Constantinople they didn’t even have a particularly impressive capital.
-They just kind of were, a fact of life in a sense; but “we’re in charge because we say so,” or (for the religiously-minded) “don’t look at us, God must want it this way,” hadn’t worked as legitimizing principles for the Umayyads and they wouldn’t work for the Ottomans for very long.
+They made some claims within pre-Islamic Turkic mythology, but mostly they just kind of were, a fact of life in a sense.
+But “we’re in charge because we say so,” or (for the religiously-minded) “don’t look at us, God must want it this way,” hadn’t worked as legitimizing principles for the Umayyads and they wouldn’t work for the Ottomans for very long.

 Things get a little murky at this point.
 In the aftermath of the battle, the Ottomans were said to have rounded up the remaining men in Otranto, which turned out to be roughly 800.
 These men were offered the choice of conversion to Islam or death, at which point one of the 800, a man named Antonio Primaldo, is said to have declared that he would die for Christ just as Christ had died for him.
 This was enough to win the whole group over to the idea of martyrdom, and so they were all executed.
 The 800 martyrs were beatified in 1771 and were canonized only very recently, by Pope Francis in 2013.
 They were reportedly executed on August 14, which the Catholic Church designates as their feast day, and they are considered the patrons and protectors of Otranto.

-The reason I say things get murky is because, while thousands of people died during and right after the siege of Otranto, it’s not clear that these particular 800 men were killed for any special reason like resistance to conversion.
-“Convert or die” wasn’t typical practice for the Ottomans, who had countless Christian subjects living under their rule and were perfectly fine with that, particularly insofar as they could tax Christians at higher rates than Muslims and conscript Christian boys for their devşirme slave program (from which they drew “recruits” for the Janissaries).
-These 800 men may have been ordered to convert or die, but on the other hand they may have been singled out for execution as punishment for the city’s resistance, in which case conversion (or lack thereof) wouldn’t have had anything to do with it.
+The reason I say things get murky is because, while thousands of people died during and right after the siege of Otranto, it’s not clear that these particular 800 men were killed for resisting conversion.
+“Convert or die” just wasn’t typical practice for the Ottomans, at least not in the 15th century.
+They had countless Christian subjects living under their rule and were perfectly fine with that, particularly insofar as they could tax Christians at higher rates than Muslims and conscript Christian boys for their devşirme slave program (from which they drew “recruits” for the Janissaries).
+Don’t get me wrong, it’s not impossible that these particular 800 men may have been ordered to convert or die, but on the other hand they may have been singled out for execution as punishment for the city’s resistance, in which case conversion (or lack thereof) wouldn’t have had anything to do with it.

-The Ottoman garrison held out, but was expecting Gedik Ahmed Pasha to return with reinforcements, and any plans to do that were scrapped when Mehmed died on May 3.
+The Ottoman garrison held out, but it was expecting Gedik Ahmed Pasha to return with reinforcements, and any plans to do that were scrapped when Mehmed died on May 3.
 He was only 49 and was probably poisoned, either by a Venetian agent or by his physician, possibly on behalf of Mehmed’s son and successor, Bayezid II (d.
 1512, shortly after being forced to abdicate by his son Selim).
-Gedik Ahmed Pasha had to hightail it back to Istanbul; Bayezid and his brother Cem were disputing succession, and Gedik Ahmed Pasha wanted to support Bayezid (which won him nothing, as Bayezid eventually had him executed anyway, in 1482).
-The Ottoman garrison at Otranto, when it became clear that no reinforcements were coming, negotiated the surrender of the city and fled Italy for Albania.
+Gedik Ahmed Pasha had to hightail it back to Istanbul because Bayezid and his brother Cem were disputing succession, and Gedik Ahmed Pasha wanted to support Bayezid (which won him nothing, as Bayezid eventually had him executed anyway in 1482).
+When it became clear that no reinforcements were coming to Otranto, the Ottoman garrison negotiated the surrender of the city and fled Italy for Albania.
 The Ottomans would never seriously threaten Italy again.